 The teens will accept donations from the community throughout the evening.
 All proceeds will benefit New Hope Ministries in Mechanicsburg.
 Last year’s event raised nearly $6,000.

 In addition to money, the Sleepout is meant to raise awareness.
 Participants will get a small but firsthand taste of what it is like to be homeless, and hopefully develop a lifelong passion to help others.

 On the third Wednesday evening of every month, members of First Church gather at Mission Central in Mechanicsburg to sort and bag donated groceries for local residents in need.
 The groceries are then transported to the Bethesda Mission shelter in Harrisburg to be shared with residents.

 Help is always needed!
 All are invited to join us.
 We meet again on Nov.
 15 at 6:00 p.m.

 Mission Central, a warehouse and affiliate of the Susquehanna Conference of The United Methodist Church, collects and distributes relief supplies and humanitarian aid locally, nationally and internationally as needed in response to natural disasters and other crises.

-For more information or to volunteer, call the church office at (717) 766-4611.
+For more information, call the church office at (717) 766-4611.